sgladkoff/goldpan/docs/perfectionist.md

 ## Requestor

 A **Requestor** operates the **Requestor Room** page at https://lqa.logrusglobal.com/requestor-room.
-This user role has the capability of creating new projects and new testing projects.
+This user role has the capability of creating new LQA projects and new testing projects for evaluating personnel.

 ### Creating New Projects